The Saif Ghobash Banipal Prize for Arabic Literary Translation

 - Vondel Prize for Dutch Translation (biennial)

-and from 2023 - Great Britain Sasakawa Foundation Translation Prize (Japanese)
+- Great Britain Sasakawa Foundation Translation Prize (Japanese)